 "I found out of all the products you apply that blush is something you really need to build," she says.
 "In photos, sometimes you can't see blush as easily as you would a bronzer or an eyeshadow, so you need to really work that in."

-Step Three: Blend the Edges With a Fresh, Clean Makeup Brush
+Step Four: Blend the Edges With a Fresh, Clean Makeup Brush

 "If you feel like the color isn't quite blended well, my little tip is to get a little makeup brush with no product on it and go around the edges," says Henney.
 "It helps blend it in to look absolutely seamless."